TOSEM-Submission/ISOLATE/README.md

 ## Datasets

-We only put one sample of our industrial dataset and SMD dataset here (due to limit of space).
+We only put one sample of our industrial dataset and SMD dataset here (due to the limit of space).
 However, upon acceptance of this work, we will release all datasets used in our study, including raw data and all labels, and any other relevant materials necessary for replication and analysis of our findings.

 ## Requirements